Basque Submitted Names

 Derived from Basque arren "request; please".
 Due to its meaning, it is understood as an equivalent to both Oración and Rosario.

-Derived from an old Basque name meaning "the place of the protruding stones".
+From the name of a sanctuary dedicated to the Virgin Mary in the Spanish province of Gipuzkoa, meaning "the place of the protruding stones".
 It has been used as a nom de plume by the Basque writer Julene Azpeitia (1888-1980).

 Arritxu f Basque